-Additional Options: Times for Credit and Grading
+Additional Course Information: Times for Credit, Grading Options, Typically Offered, Credit Breakdown

 Courses may not be repeated for credit unless it is noted in the course description.
-Courses may not be repeated in the same
+Courses may not be repeated in the same semester.

 Students may select "Satisfactory/Unsatisfactory" grading for courses if that option is noted in the course description; however, students may not choose "Satisfactory/ Unsatisfactory" for courses applied to a certificate or degree.